Here's some useful information on cream of tartar you would find most interesting.

-Cream of tartar is used, in very small amounts, to stabilize the white of the eggs (1/8 tsp per egg white) used to make meringues, sweets, or frosting.
+Cream of tartar is used, in very small amounts, to stabilize the white of the eggs (⅛ teaspoon per egg white) that are used to make meringues, sweets, or frosting.
 It ensures that the product comes out creamy.
-It is also used to reduce the discoloration in vegetables (1 tsp. to the water) when boiling and is also used to make a thick paste to gently clean copper cookware.
+It works together with baking soda as a leavening agent in cake batters.
+It is also used to reduce the discoloration in vegetables (just add 1 teaspoon to the water) when boiling and is also used to make a thick paste to gently clean copper cookware.

 Cream of tartar has an infinite shelf-life once stored properly.
 There is no known negative safety information on it.
 If, for some reason you don't have it in your pantry and you need a substitute you can make use of a number of substitutes based on what you are preparing.

 Here are 5 common substitutes for cream of tartar.

 - If you are whipping egg whites, you can substitute equal amounts of fresh lemon juice or white vinegar for ½ teaspoon of cream of tartar to help you for the stiff peaks.